malcommac/SwiftLocation/README.md

 <p align="center" >★★ <b>Star our github repository to help us!</b> ★★</p>

 # SwiftLocation
-SwiftLocation is a lightweight library you can use to monitor locations, make reverse geocoding (both with Apple and Google's services) monitor beacons and do beacon advertising.
+SwiftLocation is a lightweight library you can use to monitor locations, make reverse geocoding (both with Apple and Google's services) and more!
 It's really easy to use and it's compatible both with Swift 2.2, 2.3 and 3.0.

 ★★ Star our GitHub repository to help us! ★★